kelleyb/RPI-Tours-Backend/CONTRIBUTING.md

 do, as well as why you think this should be something implemented in the server, rather than the client.

+Each issue should contain what is called a "Definition of Done", referred to as "DoD".
+This is a measureable deliverable which essentially defines what it means to complete an issue.
+If you're not sure about what the DoD would be, then you can label it with "dod-unknown".
+This should be used sparingly, if at all.

 ## Contributing Code

 Try to follow the conventions defined in the style guide, as well as those